University of Michigan Biophysics Summer Undergraduate Research Experience (REU)

-The University of Michigan Biophysics Department Summer Research Experience for Undergraduates Program (REU) in Biophysics provides selected undergraduate students** from around the United States an opportunity to conduct ten weeks of summer research with some of the country's leading physicists in a range of experimental physics fields.
+The University of Michigan Biophysics Department Summer Research Experience for Undergraduates Program (REU) in Biophysics provides selected undergraduate students** from around the United States an opportunity to conduct ten weeks of summer research with some of the country's leading biophysicists in a range of experimental biophysics fields.
 The program is conducted in concert with the NSF Research Experiences for Undergraduates Program and is supported by funds from the National Science Foundation.
 REU students have the opportunity to participate in a biophysics laboratory utilizing various techniques, such as x-ray crystallography and NMR.
-We are unable to offer a Summer REU Program at the University of Michigan in 2017.
-Please check back later in the year for our 2018 program.

 The Biophysics Program at the University of Michigan is one of very few standalone biophysics programs in the US and has a long tradition of interdisciplinary research.
 Since Biophysics is extremely intellectually diverse, our aim is not only to provide research experience in a subfield of the discipline, but to also provide an overview of state-of-the-art research in the field, and the experimental and theoretical/computational methods and techniques that are commonly used.

-**Please note: Our funding only allows for us to fund US citizens.
+**Please note: Our funding only allows for us to accept US citizens into the program.
 Support can be granted to permanent residents with the proper documentation.
 Students from University of Michigan are not eligible.

 Students who are selected to participate in the program will receive:

 Travel reimbursement up to $500 for travel to and from Ann Arbor.